 The Township is a member of the Centre Region Parks and Recreation Agency.
 The CRPR is involved in a multimillion dollar project to develop two regional parks.
-Both of these parks are designed and the funding is secured for the first phase.
 The first phase of the Oak Hall Park in College Township is complete and the Whitehall Road Park is awaiting a determination on the Cottages development before proceeding.
 Similarly, funding is set aside annually to replace aging public works equipment over \$25,000 and to replace aging building equipment, in addition to the annual capital replacements for police and other departments.

 The Township annual debt service reduces the Township's ability to use the funds for other uses (opportunity cost) remains as long as the debt payments are required.
-The Township's current debt level is exceptionally low and is projected to remain stable or decrease, depending on the outcome of the township municipal garage project, in 2018 as the current debt is retired.
-The Township has sufficient financial reserves (using the regional debt) for the current planned phases of the regional park projects.
+The Township's current direct debt level is exceptionally low and is expected to be retired before the construction of the Township municipal garage project.
+The Township has a stake in the debt for the regional pools and parks.
+This regional debt load continues into the 2020 decade.
+The Township has sufficient financial reserves to complete the current phasing of the regional park projects as proposed.

-The long term financial planning outlook for the Township is highly dependent on the growth in the employment tax base to provide sufficient resources for police and public works operational needs, capital (road & park) projects and capital equipment.
+The long term financial outlook for the Township is highly dependent on the stability and growth in the employment tax base to provide sufficient resources for police and public works operational needs, capital (road & park) projects and capital equipment.
 At this time, the outlook for the Township is favorable for long term growth and stability.